geirnoklebye/dayturn-core/indra/newview/linux_tools/client-readme-voice.txt

-Linux Voice Support is a feature in testing which allows users of the Linux on Kokua and other Second Life clients to participate in voice-chat with other residents and groups inside Metaverse Grids, with an appropriate headset/microphone.
+Linux Voice Support is a feature in testing which allows users of the Linux on Kokua and other Second Life clients to participate in voice-chat with other residents and groups, with an appropriate headset/microphone.

 REQUIREMENTS
 -=-=-=-=-=-=

 * A headset/microphone supported by your chosen version of Linux

 * At this time, the PulseAudio audio system is recommended; this software is already part of most modern (2009+) Linux desktop systems.
 Alternatively, the ALSA audio system may be used on systems installed from around 2007 onwards (again this is likely already installed on your system).

+*Note: Kokua no longer provides 32 bit versions.
-* Linux 32 bit voice should work as delivered.
+   Linux 32 bit voice should work as delivered.
 To determine if all libraries are present: Open a terminal and: cd /home/<user>/.kokua-install (or the directory where Kokua is installed) LD_LIBRARY_PATH=${PWD}/lib ldd  bin/SLVoice
    Review the listing and check for any not found shared (*.so) libraries.
    Use your package manager to resolve the not found items.

 * Linux 64 bit on a Multi-Arch system requires additional steps to obtain voice because voice as delivered by Vivox is 32 bit based.
   First, to check your system not found shared (*.so) libraries: